 JEA executes over-the-counter forward purchase and sale contracts and swaps.
 For effective derivative transactions, hedge accounting is applied in accordance with GASB Statement No. 53 and the fair market value changes are recorded on the accompanying statements of net position as either deferred charges or deferred credits until such time that the transactions end.
+At September 30, 2022, deferred credits of \$267,808 were included in accumulated increase in fair value of hedging derivatives and deferred charges of \$1,351 were included in accumulated decrease in fair value of hedging derivatives on the statement of net position.
 At September 30, 2021, deferred credits of \$150,453 were included in accumulated increase in fair value of hedging derivatives on the statement of net position.
-At September 30, 2020, deferred credits of \$11,944 were included in accumulated increase in fair value of hedging derivatives and deferred charges of \$1,998 were included in accumulated decrease in fair value of hedging derivatives on the statement of net position.
+At September 30, 2021, deferred credits of \$150,453 were included in accumulated increase in fair value of hedging derivatives on the statement of net position.
 The related settled gains and losses from these transactions are recognized as fuel expenses on the accompanying statements of revenues, expenses, and changes in net position.
-There were realized gains offsetting fuel expense of \$18,014 in fiscal year 2021 and realized losses in fuel expense of \$15,524 in 2020.
+There were realized gains offsetting fuel expense of \$121,870 and \$18,014 in fiscal years 2022 and 2021, respectively.